 After guiding river trips and expeditions for over 15 years, Kelly was ready for the next phase in her life and became the Outdoor Director for a recovery program for young adult males in Flagstaff, Arizona.
 While running this program, Kelly honed in on her ability to connect and understand people in a therapeutic environment.
 The program offered her the challenges and opportunities to connect with recovering addicts, and their families, to help them discover a pathway to love, honesty, and integrity.

 Throughout her career, Kelly has been committed to nature-based therapeutic approaches to healing.
 In her personal life she has experienced the power derived from spending time in wild places; learning how to adapt to life’s changes and how to overcome a variety of challenges.
-She is currently pursuing a Master’s of Social Work degree with the intention of becoming a Licensed Clinical Social Worker.

 Kelly is grateful for the opportunity to be a part of the Clinical Team!
 She was specifically drawn to this program because she believes in the importance of relationships, exploring family systems and discovering self through shared experiences in nature.
 She believes that the Open Sky philosophy of incorporating family into the treatment process is critical to a student’s success, and that one healthy relationship can save a life.